 There are several juvenile halls in Southern California.
 The include:

 - Barry Nidorf (Sylmar) Juvenile Hall & Court

 - Orange County Juvenile Hall

 As your child's case proceeds, he or she may attend the following hearings:

 - Detention Hearing (to determine if your child has to stay in juvenile hall pending resolution of the case)

-- Fitness Hearing (to determine if your child's case will remain in juvenile delinquency court or be transferred to adult court)
+- Transfer Hearing (to determine if your child's case will remain in juvenile delinquency court or be transferred to adult court)